alloc/fluids/README.md

 This library is a tiny glue layer for observable events.

 - Create a tree of observable values
-- Let child nodes send arbitrary events to parents (for maximum flexibility)
+- Let parent nodes send arbitrary events to children (for maximum flexibility)
 - Be as tiny as possible

 ## API